microsoft/PartnerResources/_docs/Skilling/AI ML Academy/Big Data ML.md

 - workshop
 ---

-# AI & ML Academy - Big Data AI
+# AI & ML Academy - Big Data ml

-Welcome to the AI & ML Academy (AIMLA) - Big Data AI!
+Welcome to the AI & ML Academy (AIMLA) - Big Data ML!

-In this module, we’ll look at options for AI with large volumes of data.
+In this module, we’ll look at options for machine learning with large volumes of data.

-## Big Data AI
+## Big Data ML

 Coming soon! **(Break into sections, as needed)**